-Objective: To change the way work is organised to create distinct groups and reduce the number of contacts each worker has.
+Objective: To change the way work is organised to create distinct groups and reduce the number of contacts each employee has.

-As far as possible, where workers are split or shift groups, fixing these teams or shift g that where contact is unavoidable, this hap between the same people. roups so Identifying areas where people have to dire things to each other, for example, job inform spare parts, samples, raw materials, and find remove direct contact, such as through the drop-off points or transfer zones. mation, nd ways to You should assist the test and trace service keeping a temporary record of your staff sh for 21 days and assist NHS Test and Trace requests for that data if needed.
-This could contain clusters or outbreaks.
-Further guidafound here. nift patterns e with help
+As far as possible, where staff are split into teams or shift groups, fixing these teams or shift groups so that where contact is unavoidable, this happens between the same people.
+Identifying areas where people directly pass things to each other, for example office supplies, and finding ways to remove direct contact, such as using drop-off points or transfer zones.
+You should assist the Test and Trace service by keeping a temporary record of your staff shift patterns for 21 days and assist NHS Test and Trace with requests for that data if needed.
+This could help contain clusters or outbreaks.
+Further guidance can be found here.